shafnasir/MyPlanBook/PB.md

 **Priority: Medium**

-## Visualized Finances - User Story #11
+## Graph Transactions - User Story #11
-As someone who is a visual learner, I want a visual representation of my debit and credit transactions.
-My categorized transactions can be displayed through a monthly pie chart and my yearly spending trends through a scatter plot.
+As a visual learner, I want to see a visual representation of my categorized transactions in a monthly pie chart and my yearly spending trends in a scatter plot graph so that I can visualize my spending habits.

 **Criteria of Satisfaction**
 - View yearly expenditure plotted as monthly/weekly points on a scatter plot.
 - View monthly transactions categorized in a pie chart.

-**Story Points Estimate: 3**
+**Story Points Estimate: 5**

 **Priority: Medium**

-## Interactive Calendar - User Story #12
+## Calendarize Deadlines - User Story #12
-As someone who finds it difficult to manage and remember my upcoming engagements, I need a digital calendar.
-This would help me keep track of events electronically, rather than using my old paper agenda that I constantly forget to update.
+As someone who finds it difficult to manage my deadlines, I want to input and see my deadlines and due dates in a calendar with categorized coloring so that I know what is due for each day of the month and each day of the year.

 **Criteria of Satisfaction**
-- Calendar allows user to load multiple daily events.
+- Input tasks that are due for a given day.
+- See deadlines and due dates in a visual calendar.
-- Events can be categorized by type and visually grouped by colour.
+- Categorize and color tasks by type.
-- Events support text notifications that are set by the user to alert them at a certain time.

 **Story Points Estimate: 8**

 **Priority: High**

-## Tally Book - User Story #13
+## Tally Purchases and Wish List - User Story #13
-I would like to have a Tally Book that I could record my daily expenses and budget.
-Meanwhile, I hope it can help me remember small things and simple things in my daily life such as taking pills, drinking water and go to fitness room.
-I want my life having a good pattern so I really need this Tally Book.
+As someone who manages my finances, I want to tally my purchases and the things I want or need to buy in a wish list so that I can keep track of my expenditures and know what I need or want to buy next.

 **Criteria of Satisfaction**
-- Send me a notification when I need to take pills.
-- Mention me that I need to drink water at a specific time.
+- Input expenditures.
+- Input items to wish list of things to purchase.

 **Story Points Estimate: 3**

+**Priority: Medium**

+## Sign Up – User Story #14
+As someone who wants to use the multi-planner and does not yet have an account, I want to sign up and create an account so that I can log in with a personalized account and use the multi-planner.

+**Criteria of Satisfaction**
+- Input personal information such as username, password, email, gender, and phone number.
+- Create new account if username is unique.
+- Can log in with created account to gain access to the multi-planner.

+**Story Points Estimate: 2**

+**Priority: Medium**

+## Sign Out – User Story #15
+As someone who has an account for the multi-planner, I want to be able to sign out of the multi-planner.

+**Criteria of Satisfaction**
+- Can log out of the multi-planner.
+- Can no longer use the multi-planner once logged out unless logged in again.

+**Story Points Estimate: 1**

 **Priority: Medium**